SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 An :newTerm:`extension declaration` allows you to extend the behavior of existing class, structure, and enumeration types.
-Extension declarations begin with the keyword ``extension`` and have the following form:
+Extension declarations are declared using the keyword ``extension`` and have the following form:

 .. syntax-outline::